pingidentity/pingidentity-devops-getting-started/docs/deployMonitoringStack.md

 ## Prerequisites

 * You've already been through [Get started](getStarted.md) to set up your DevOps environment and run a test deployment of the products.
+* Pull our [pingidentity-getting-started repo](https://github.com/pingidentity/pingidentity-devops-getting-started) to ensure you have the latest sources.

 ## Deploy the monitoring stack